 A forfeiture of the bail bond occurs when a defendant misses a court date.
 When this occurs, the amount of money that was posted as bail is turned over to the court.
 After this takes place, a capiases warrant or bench warrant as it is also known as is issued for their arrest.
 When this happens, the court sets a period in which the defendant must be returned to custody.
 There is also a possibility of the bail bond being reinstated.

-If you wish to read an abbreviated version of the criminal procedures from lawyers.com, you can do so by clicking here.
+Visit lawyers.com if you wish to read an abbreviated version of the criminal procedures.